sund/auto-mysql-backup/README.md

 ## auto-mysql-backup

-Using _http://sourceforge.net/projects/automysqlbackup/_ with a wrapper that I use the main benefit is to rsync the backups to another server.
+Using _http://sourceforge.net/projects/automysqlbackup/_ with a wrapper that I use with the main benefit is to rsync the backups to another server.

 ---